 Specific Services:

-Personal Care (#1a): Providing assistance in the home for ADLs and IADLs.
+Personal Care (#1a): Providing assistance in the home for Activities of Daily Living (ADLs) and Instrumental Activities of Daily Living (IADLs).
 This service will be provided by home care workers.
 (OPI only)

 Homemaker (#2,#2a): Providing assistance in the home with basic home making services.
 This service will be provided by home care workers.
 (OPI and OAA)

 Chore (#3a): Providing assistance with shopping and errands.
 This service will be provided by home care workers for OPI on a very limited basis.
-Chore services may be provided through OAA or private funding as needed.
+Chore services may be provided through OAA or private funding, as needed.

 Home Delivered Meals (#4): Contracted meals provided to seniors in their homes which comply with Dietary Guidelines for Older Americans.
 This service will be contracted with meal sites through an RFP process.

-Assessments will be conducted by the senior programs care coordination staff and covers the primary communities in the county.
-Historically the meal sites have been the senior centers in each community.
+Assessments will be conducted by the Senior programs Care Coordination staff, and cover the primary communities in the county.
+Historically the meal sites have been the Senior Centers in each community.
 (Funding C-2 and donations)

-Person Centered Case Management (#6): Providing on-going support to seniors based on a mutually-agreed upon plan.
-This service will be provided by all Human Investment Care coordination staff with specific case assignments made to one of three care coordinators with expertise in serving seniors.
+Person-Centered Case Management (#6): Providing on-going support to seniors based on a mutually-agreed upon plan.
+This service will be provided by all Human Investment Care Coordination staff with specific case assignments made to one of three Care Coordinators with expertise in serving seniors.
 (IIIB Funding)

 Congregate Meals (#7): Contracted meals provided to seniors at senior meal sites which comply with Dietary Guidelines for Older Americans.
 This service will be contracted with meal sites through an RFP process.
-Historically the meal sites have been the community senior centers in Clatskanie, Scappoose, St Helens, Rainier and Vernonia.
+Historically the meal sites have been the community Senior Centers in Clatskanie, Scappoose, St. Helens, Rainier and Vernonia.
 (C-1 Funding)

 Transportation (#10): Providing bus passes for consumers to get to appointments.
 This service does not include assistance from another person.
 Columbia County Rider will be used for this service.
 (Limited IIIB and private funds)

-Legal Assistance (#11): Providing legal advice, counseling and representation by an attorney.
+Legal Assistance (#11): Providing legal advice, counseling, and representation by an attorney.
 Contracted provider will be determined through an RFP process at the completion of the Area Planning process.
-Areas of service include guardianship, power of attorney, landlord tenant disputes, consumer protection, elder abuse, and age discrimination.
+Areas of service include guardianship, power of attorney, landlord/tenant disputes, consumer protection, elder abuse, and age discrimination.
 (IIIB funding)

-Nutrition Education (#12): Providing basic education about nutrition and dietary guidelines for older Americans.
-Some of this is provided through written materials such as placemats with talking points and newsletters.
-More one-on-one services will be provided by care coordination staff.
+Nutrition Education (#12): Providing basic education about nutrition and Dietary Guidelines for Older Americans.
+Some of this is provided through written materials, such as brochures, tent cards, placemats, and newsletters.
+More one-on-one services will be provided by Senior Care Coordination staff.
 (C-1 and C-2 funds)

 Information and Assistance (I&A) (#13): Providing current information on opportunities and services available to seniors in Columbia County by AIRS certified staff.
-Assessing the problems and capabilities of seniors, linking them to opportunities and services and following up to ascertain if opportunities and services were utilized.
+Assessing the problems and capabilities of seniors, linking them to opportunities and services, and following up to ascertain whether services are being utilized.
 CAT is part of the METRO ADRC.

-Outreach Services (#14): Contacts initiated by care coordinators for the purpose of identifying potential clients and encouraging their use of existing services.
-Contacts include senior services, service clubs, local police and fire departments and programs at Community Action Team, especially Low- Income Energy Assistance programs.
+Outreach Services (#14): Contacts initiated by Senior Care Coordinators for the purpose of identifying potential clients and encouraging their use of existing services.
+Contacts include senior service organizations, service clubs, local police and fire departments, and other programs at Community Action Team, e.g. Low- Income Energy Assistance programs.
 (III-B funds)

 Information for Caregivers (#15/15a): Group-based education and outreach at senior centers and other community partner agencies.
 (IIIB and IIIE funds)

 Caregiver Access Assistance (#16/16a): Family caregiver support through one-on-one care coordination.
-This is provided by senior care coordinators who have also been trained in person-centered options counseling for family caregivers.
+This is provided by Senior Care Coordinators who have also been trained in person-centered options counseling for family caregivers.
 (IIIB and IIIE funds)